abond936/My-Journal/docs/Project.md

 If the tag hierarchy is ever changed (e.g., a tag is moved to a new parent), the maintenance process is efficient and contained:
 1. The `parentId` and `path` array of the moved tag are updated.
 2. A script updates the `path` array for all *descendant tags* of the moved tag.
-3. **No `entry` documents need to be modified**, as their `_tag_lineage` is rebuilt on their next write.
+3. **No `card` documents need to be modified**, as their `_tag_lineage` is rebuilt on their next write.
 The Firebase Function will automatically update the UI cache.

 The Tag Management page provides an administrative interface for organizing the hierarchical tag system used for content categorization.

-#### Current Features
+#### Current
-- **Hierarchical Tree View:** Tags are displayed in a collapsible tree structure that reflects their parent-child relationships and sort order.
+- Hierarchical Tree View: Tags are displayed in a collapsible tree structure that reflects their parent-child relationships and sort order.
-- **Inline Name Editing:** Tag names can be edited directly in the list by clicking on the name.
+- Inline Name Editing: Tag names can be edited directly in the list by clicking on the name.
 Changes are saved automatically.
-- **Drag-and-Drop Reordering:** The sort order of tags within the same parent can be changed by dragging and dropping a tag to a new position in its sibling list.
+- Drag-and-Drop Reordering: Tags are reordered within the same parent by dragging and dropping between its siblings.
-- **Drag-and-Drop Reparenting:** Tags can be reparented by dragging them horizontally onto a new parent tag.
+- Drag-and-Drop Reparenting: Tags are reparented by dragging them onto a new parent tag.
-- **Add Child Tag:** New tags can be added as children to any existing tag using the `+` button on each row.
+- Add Child Tag: New tags are added as children to any existing tag using the `+` button on each row.
-- **Tag Deletion:** Tags can be deleted using the "Delete" button.
+- Tag Deletion: Tags are deleted using the "Delete" button.
 The user is prompted to choose a deletion strategy:
-  - **Promote Children:** The tag is deleted, and its direct children are moved up to become children of the deleted tag's parent.
+  - Promote Children: The tag is deleted, and its direct children become children of the deleted tag's parent.
-  - **Cascade Delete:** The tag and all of its descendants are deleted.
+  - Cascade Delete: The tag and all of its descendant tags are deleted.
+Cards lose their tags

 #### Next
+- *Revisit entire tag implementation*
 - A more robust user interface for the deletion strategy choice (replacing the browser prompt).
 - Full implementation of the drag-and-drop reordering and reparenting logic to persist changes to the database.
 - A background task system for processing complex deletions to prevent UI freezes.